THIS IS BELONGING

 There’s lots of opportunity for interesting work as a Communications Engineer.
 You could be deploying to exciting locations to keep communication flowing on the frontline, using your technical knowhow to engineer radio systems and satellite communications.
 You could be handling internet networks and making sure we’re online at all times, or you could be installing telephone networks and CCTV systems.
 Whatever your interests, you’ll have the opportunity to pursue them with us.
-And what you learn will set you up for whatever career journey you choose – whether in the Army or the civilian world.
+And what you learn will set you up for whatever career journey you choose – whether in the Army or in civilian life.

 Basic training will teach you soldier skills, like how to survive outdoors and fire weapons.
 The training will also develop your fitness before you study to become a specialist at the Royal School of Signals.
 You’ll learn how to become an expert in communication systems, developing the skills and confidence you need to excel.
 And, once you finish Phase 2 training, you’ll be ready for all the exciting new adventures about to come your way.